 12. Apply what they are learning about groups to become cooperative group participants.

-13. Use Psychological research findings to improve study skills, time management skills, and learning.
+13. Use Psychological research findings to improve study skills, time management skills,

 14. Demonstrate their beginning skills as a researcher and apply the scientific method.

 15. Communicate with writing using APA style.

 16. Practice academic honesty and avoid plagiarism.

 This course is not self-paced.
 This course does require four on-campus meetings – once for picking up the Evaluating Psychological Information booklet, once for the Midterm Exam, once for the Final Exam and once for the Critical Thinking Exam.
 The communication in the course will take place through emails and threaded discussions.

 Essentials of psychology: Concepts and applications (3rd ed.), Jeffrey Nevid

 For purposes of verification and assessing learning outcomes, this course has online quizzes.
 There are also proctored online Midterm, Final and Evaluating Psychological Information (Critical Thinking) Exams at the HCC Test Center.
 A proctored exam on the Evaluating psychological Information (Critical Thinking) workbook will be given at the Test Center.
 The exams will have a flexible window of time during which it needs to be taken rather than a single date and time.